macwiatrak/opponent-aware-MARL-papers/README.md

 The collection has been created for research purposes.
 If any authors would not like their publications to be listed in this list or have any remarks, please reach out to macwiatrak [at] gmail.com.

 ## Centralized learning decentralized execution
-* [Stable Opponent Shaping in Differentiable Games](https://arxiv.org/abs/1811.08469) by Letcher A., Foerster J., Balduzzi D., Rocktäschel T., Whiteson S. arXiv, 2018.
+* [Stable Opponent Shaping in Differentiable Games](https://arxiv.org/abs/1811.08469.pdf) by Letcher A., Foerster J., Balduzzi D., Rocktäschel T., Whiteson S. arXiv, 2018.
-* [QMIX: Monotonic Value Function Factorisation for Deep Multi−Agent Reinforcement Learning](https://arxiv.org/abs/1803.11485) by Rashid T., Samvelyan M., et al. arXiv, 2018.
+* [QMIX: Monotonic Value Function Factorisation for Deep Multi−Agent Reinforcement Learning](https://arxiv.org/pdf/1803.11485.pdf) by Rashid T., Samvelyan M., et al. arXiv, 2018.

-- LOLA
-- QMIX
+* [DiCE: The Infinitely Differentiable Monte Carlo Estimator](https://arxiv.org/pdf/1802.05098.pdf) by Foerster J., Farquhar G., Al-Shedivat M., et al. arXiv, 2018.
+* [Learning with Opponent-Learning Awareness](https://arxiv.org/pdf/1709.04326.pdf) by Foerster J., Chen R., et al. arXiv, 2018.

 - COMA
-- DICE
-- SOS
 - MADDPG

 ## Decentralized learning decentralized execution